hypermedialabs/uploader/README.md

   - **onError**: function - Callback for upload errors.
   - **onProgress**: function - Callback for tracking upload progress.
   - **onSuccess**: function - Callback for successful uploads.
+  - **autoProceed**: boolean - Whether to start uploading automatically after adding files.
+  - **debug**: boolean - Whether to enable debug mode.
+  - **restrictions**: Object - Restriction options for the uploader.
+    - **minFileSize**: number - Minimum file size for upload.
+    - **maxFileSize**: number - Maximum file size for upload.

+Additionally, you have access to all the events from Uppy.
+You can read more about them in the [Uppy Events](https://uppy.io/docs/uppy/#events) documentation.

 ## Contributing